A clean house is good, but clean finances could be better!

 4. Your Credit Report

 You can obtain a free credit report every year, so spring could be an optimal time to take a look at your credit.
 Double check that there isn't any unidentified information or accounts on your credit report, and review it carefully to be sure you are familiar with (and know about) the accounts that are listed.
 If you find incorrect, erroneous, or unfamiliar information, you'll promptly want to take the next steps to correct it.
-Access your credit report here.
+You can find out now how to get your credit report..

 5. Your Social Security Report